rkt/rkt/Documentation/getting-started-ubuntu-trusty.md

 Press ^] three times to kill container
 ```

-You are now running etcd inside of a rocket container on Ubuntu Trusty.
+You are now running etcd inside of a Rocket container on Ubuntu Trusty.